iotaledger/susee-streams-poc/sensor/README.md

             In case the primary iota-bridge (specified by the CLI argument '--iota-bridge-url') returns an erroneous http response, the sensor will try to use a secondary iota-bridge instance specified by this argument.
-            The implemented failover handling is very simple: The secondary iota-bridge is only called in case of errors and only once (per error).
+            The implemented failover-handling is very simple: The secondary iota-bridge is only called in case of errors and only once (per error).

             If this argument is not provided, no failover is done.

+            The error response behavior of the iota-bridge is designed to allow failover-handling run on an application-server-connector.
+Therefore this argument must be used together with the --use-lorawan-rest-api argument.
+In theory, it would be possible to use --failover-iota-bridge-url while accessing iota-bridge API functions directly, but this would break the communication between the iota-bridge and the Sensor.

             Example: --failover-iota-bridge-url="http://192.168.47.11:50000"